jhave/Wavenet-for-Poem-Generation/README.md

 You can find the configuration of the model parameters in [`wavenet_params.json`](./wavenet_params.json).
 These need to stay the same between training and generation.

-Here's an example training call
+Here's an example training call that keeps all models with loss below 1.0:
 ```bash
 python train_Oct13_Low1_keepALL.py --wavenet_params=wavenet_params_ORIG_dilations256_skipChannels2048.json  --data_dir=data/pf
 ```